ayharano/matamata/docs/architecture/decisions/0006-removing-previous-match-uuid-data.md

 Start a *Tournament* by closing its *Competitor*s registration, calculating all *Match*es and return the *Tournament*, the *Competitor*s, and all of its *Match*es data.

-The entry *Match*es will be randomly generated but each of them will have at least one *Competitor*, while all the intermediate *Match*es will have their `previousMatchX_uuid` and `previousMatchY_uuid` properly populated with non-`null` values.
+The entry *Match*es will be randomly generated but each of them will have at least one *Competitor*.

 If there are entry *Match*es with only one *Competitor*, the next round's match will be filled with the same *Competitor* reference, being the same as an automatic winning.